-The biggest crime committed by BLMC, then, was not that the did not put the 9X into production, but that they did not learn more from it when they finally decided that they needed to build a new small car.
+The biggest crime committed by BLMC’s management, then, was not that they did not put the 9X into production, but that they did not learn more from it when they finally decided that the company needed to build a new small car.
 The 1980 Austin Metro was an excellent car in its day, but a 1972 9X still remains a much more tantalising proposition.

 The prototype is available for anyone who cares to see it at Gaydon – and it was only due the intervention of Issigonis himself that resulted in the car surviving to this day.
 He rescued it from being cut-up during the early 1970s (it makes one wonder about all the projects that we don’t know about, which suffered that fate).
 All enthusiasts must be eternally grateful to the great man for doing that, and it stands today as his cleverest creation…